loopandlearn/LoopFollow/readme.md

 - calendar entries to use watch complication with BG, arrow, delta, cob, iob and minutes ago (if old reading).
 - background silent audio to keep iOS from killing the app.
 It has a selectable refresh rate that should help reduce battery usage.
 This is why it can’t go in the App Store for just a simple download.

-### New functionality under consideration
-- watch app.
-- mmol support.
-- ability to pull from dex share for Bg.
-So it can automatically switch to dex BG display for those times when NS has delayed readings.

 ### Contributing, Building, and Branches
 - New code will be pushed to the Dev branch as soon as it has been added.
 It might be very rough around the edges.
 Once it has been thoroughly tested, it will be merged to Master.
 If you are even remotely adventurous, please build Dev to help test the new features as they are added.
 - If you want to contribute, please PR on Dev unless it is an important bug fix to address in Master